-AFS identifies visible fruit on trees at all stages of growth: buds, flowers, fruitlets, maturing, and ripe fruit.
+AFS identifies visible fruit on trees at all stages of growth: dards, flowers, fruitlets, maturing, and ripe fruit.
 It does this by analyzing a smartphone picture that shows 1 - 4 trees abreast.
-Detecting the buds, flowers, or fruit in the image is the first step to analyzing them.
+Fruit detection is elemental to analysis, and AFS's FruitScout® product line reports verifiably accurate counts.

-Nothing.
-While other fruit may be visible in the picture, AFS excludes fruit showing on background trees or laying on the ground.
-The system identifies a specific cultivar and will not make the mistake of counting similar fruit, such as a crab apple, even if a crab apple tree is among the 1 - 4 trees in the image.
+AFS technology excludes fruit showing on background trees or laying on the ground.
+The system identifies a specific cultivar and will not be confused by similar fruit, such as a crab apple, even if a crab apple tree is among the 1 - 4 trees in the image.

 How much of the orchard is imaged depends on the grower’s needs, and is determined individually by each customer.
-AFS starts with a recommendation of about 5% coverage per photo scouting pass, then works with the grower to develop a block by block customized photo scouting plan for the season.
+AFS recommends sampling 10% - 20% of trees in an orchard and works with each customer to develop the block by block photo scouting plan that works best for them.
 For a typical 10-15 acre block, an entire row can be photo scouted in about the same time it would take to manually count one tree.

 In data science terms, interior apples are just another part of the block, and since it is impractical to image the whole block, the objective is to collect a statistically representative sample.
 Some growers like to convert results into ‘per tree’ units, but the fundamental measurement is of buds, flowers or fruit per row.